NickvanDyke/Sia-Android/README.md

 # Acknowledgements
 Huge thanks to SiaPulse.com for a donation that made the time spent on Sia Mobile many times more possible.

+[Gsora](https://github.com/gsora) for letting me use the AAR he created from [this](https://github.com/johnathanhowell/sia-coldstorage), which Sia Mobile uses to generate paper and cold storage wallets.

 # Donations
 Sia Mobile development is purely done for free/donations.
 Any amount is appreciated.
 Thanks!